You have eight senses.

 Forth, is something tasty or not?

 Know someone who likes bland food?
-As an occupational therapist who worked with children for many years, I call this the beige diet.
+Do you know a child who follows the “beige diet?”
 Some children with sensory processing disorders only ate beige food.
 Think bread, chicken fingers, fries, cereal.

 For some people, not just children, they simply cannot tolerate spicy food.
 Or the taste of very specific foods bothers them.